siucacm/Resume-Workshop/README.md

 - Technical interviews can be difficult.
 Practice!
 Brush up on your data structures and algorithm skills!
 - Do problems on hackerrank, leetcode, interviewbit etc
-- Make a git repository out of it ;)
+- Make a git repository out of it :wink:
 - Know basic data structures as well
 - Some can ask you questions on the spot
 - Some do take home exams